-- 10. The Secretary-General has welcomed the Israeli Cabinet's decision on the release of pre-Oslo prisoners.
-He nevertheless remains concerned about the fate of some 5,000 Palestinian prisoners in Israeli jails, especially those on hunger strike, currently ten, after four Jordanians ended their strike, and those on administrative detention, who should either be tried or released. - 11.
-In Ramallah the Secretary-General met with the newly reappointed Palestinian Prime Minister Rami Al Hamdallah, who was asked by President Abbas on 15 August to form a new government within five weeks.
-He reiterated the United Nations' commitment to ensuring the development of Palestinian communities in the West Bank and Gaza deserving of economic growth and recovery, with access to land, sea and resources.
-He further supported efforts to shore up the Palestinian economy and safeguard the important state-building achievements, issues that will be addressed in next month's Ad Hoc Liaison Committee. - 12.
-On the occasion of his visit, the Palestinian Authority (PA) and the UN signed the first-ever UN Development Assistance Framework (UNDAF) for the State of Palestine.
-Describing the UN's collective response to national development priorities, the UNDAF places the Palestinian people at the center of development programming and empowers people to exercise human rights, enjoy access to basic services, and achieve their right to an adequate standard of living.
+The Secretary-General has welcomed the Israeli Cabinet's decision on the release of pre-Oslo prisoners.
+He nevertheless remains concerned about the fate of some 5,000 Palestinian prisoners in Israeli jails, especially those on hunger strike - of which there are currently 10, after 4 Jordanians ended their strike - and those in administrative detention, who should be either tried or released.

+In Ramallah, the Secretary-General met with the newly reappointed Palestinian Prime Minister, Rami Hamdallah, who was asked by President Abbas on 15 August to form a new Government within five weeks.
+He reiterated the United Nations commitment to ensuring the development of Palestinian communities in the West Bank and Gaza deserving of economic growth and recovery, with access to land, sea and resources.
+He further supported efforts to shore up the Palestinian economy and safeguard the important State-building achievements, issues that will be addressed in next month's meeting of the Ad Hoc Liaison Committee for the Coordination of the International Assistance to Palestinians.

+On the occasion of his visit, the Palestinian Authority and the United Nations signed the first-ever United Nations development assistance framework for the State of Palestine.
+Describing the collective United Nations response to national development priorities, the framework places the Palestinian people at the centre of development programming and empowers people to exercise human rights, enjoy access to basic services and achieve their right to an adequate standard of living.